RRua/rrua.github.io/_pages/about.md

 **May '24:** I am thrilled to announce that I have successfully defended my PhD thesis!
 My thesis, titled "Green Software in the Large: Energy-driven Techniques, Tools and Repositories" was defended at University of Minho.

-**Dec '23:** My research paper, titled "A large-scale empirical study on mobile performance: energy, run-time and memory" was published in the Volume 29 of the Empirical Software Engineering (EMSE) journal.

-**Sept '23:** I am honored to announce my forthcoming participation in the 39th IEEE International Conference on Software Maintenance and Evolution (ICSME '23), scheduled to take place in Bogotá, Colombia.
-My purpose in attending this prestigious event is twofold: to present a research paper and to augment my knowledge within the field.

 [View more...](https://rrua.github.io/news)